IDS-Inc/template/docs/PULL_REQUEST_TEMPLATE.md

 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation
 - [ ] I have added tests that prove my fix is effective or that my feature works
-- [ ] CI build is green
-- [ ] CodeClimate does not see any new issues
 - [ ] "Ready for Review" label is attached to the PR and reviewers are mentioned in the comments
 - [ ] Any dependent changes have been merged and published in downstream modules
 - [ ] JIRA issue has a link to this pull request